arjunkhode/JavaScript-interview-preparation/README.md

 Where it lexically sits has an effect on its outer environment.
 And functions in objects point to global scope because objects do not have execution environments.

+BUT, if we had used `this.tex` instead of just `tex` inside the function, it would output 2.

 ### A subtle twist

 If we were to make only one change in the `func` function, it would completely change the value logged by `func`